top of page

 CLONES & BOOTLEGS ---------------------------------------------------------------------------------------------------------------------------------------------

-1. Unlicensed NES Game: These games were manufactured and marketed to be played on the NES, where the software was legally licensed by the publisher from the software company that developed it, for distribution and sale in a particular country or territory.
+1. Unlicensed NES Game: These games were manufactured and marketed to be played on the NES, or in some countries on a legal NES-compatible video game console.
+In either case the software was legally licensed by the publisher from the software company that developed it, for distribution and sale in a particular country or territory.
 The software isn't stolen, the cartridge design is original (kind of), and the legality of making a game for Nintendo's hardware without their consent and without compensating them for it is debatable at best.
 Whether Nintendo liked it or not, these are NES games.

 Bee52-Box.jpg